Toalaah/k3s-playground/README.md

    > **Note:** feel free to swap this image out with any other image you
    > preference.
 It will, by default, search the docker registry so make sure
    > that it can be found there.
 You might also need to change the container
-   > port in the deploymeny specification.
+   > port in the deployment specification.

 1. The service specification.
 This will allow us to interface with the pods.